UMM-CSci-Systems/C-programming-arrays/README.md

 your solution should make a point of freeing up any unused memory.

 You might also find your sorting algorithm from above useful in sorting your results.
-With a little care, you can put the all the unique values in an unsorted array, and then ask your sorting algorithm to sort the desired bit of the array without messing with that important first element.
+With a little care, you can put all the unique values in an unsorted array, and then ask your sorting algorithm to sort the desired bit of the array without messing with that important first element.